 Our annual "Biggerplate Unplugged" conference is the only conference in the world dedicated to mind mapping, and aims to provides an opportunity for our global user community to meet and discuss developments and innovation within the mind mapping world!

-Our "Biggerplate Brunch Club" meetings are small informal brunch gatherings for our members to discuss mind mapping adoption and opportunities within their local region.
+Our "Biggerplate Brunch Club" meetings are small informal networking and knowledge sharing meetings for our members to discuss mind mapping adoption and opportunities within their local region.

 Our "Mind Mapping for Business Productivity" workshops provide opportunities for people to learn how to use mind mapping to improve their day to day working efficiency.